 - Break large tasks into smaller, meaningful chunks.
 Prioritize the actions on screen.
 Highlight the core action, and hide all secondary actions.

 - Design for interruption.
-Allow users to save thier progress and re-engage with the app later.
+Allow users to save their progress and re-engage with the app later.

 - Provide effective search bars, with features that include predictive search, relevant results, editable queries, and deeply relevant filters.